christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * Increasing mapping speed
 	* To run this, I set STAR `--genomeLoad NoSharedMemory`.
 LoadAndRemove can be faster for the first pass, but it occasionally caused shared memory errors.
 For the second pass, junction insertion changes the genome, and I suspect that would also lead to shared memory errors.
 	* With NoSharedMemory, every job needs ~30 GB of memory just to load the genome.
 I normally parallelize STAR mapping within each sample, but requesting 64+ GB of RAM significantly increases the amount of time a job spends in the queue.
 	* STAR itself is fast--mapping each read pair takes 2-20 minutes--so it's actually more efficient to loop through each read pair instead of parallelizing.
 This cuts the RAM requirement to what's necessary for mapping 1 read pair (I use 48 GB/job to be safe) instead of what would be necessary to map all the read pairs in parallel (e.g. 4 pairs per sample (from 4 flowcell lanes per pair) * >30 GB RAM = >120 GB RAM required).
-Less RAM necessary per job means faster job allocation from the queue.
+Less RAM/job required means faster job allocation from the queue.
 	* Then I submit a job for each sample via job array.
-	* Average time for each pass across all samples is ~40-60 minutes, but it's taken >3 hours when the cluster is busy.
+	* Average time for each pass across all samples is ~40-60 minutes, though it's taken >3 hours when the cluster is busy.

 ### On mapping NextSeq reads